ArloL/arlol.github.io/Thesis.md

 ##	Motivation

-Why am I doing this?
+> Why am I doing this?

-Devices are gaining popularity in everyday and professional life.
-This ubiquity enables many applications that were previously unthinkable.
-But all of these applications are designed with a single user model in mind.
-Team scenarios are achieved by using web technologies to communicate with a server that acts as a hub for the devices.
+The number of devices used in everyday and professional life is increasing daily.
+Currently most of the applications for these devices focus on a single user and, if necessary, use web technologies for collaboration.
+A server acts as the hub for the devices.
 For remote situations this architecture is sensible.
-But for local situations it is sensible to have the devices communicate directly with each other.
-This enables device interaction using local information such as gestures and location.
+But in local situations the devices should communicate directly with each other.
+This is more efficient and opens up the possibility for new usage scenarios: namely Device Interaction.
+These interactions can consist of basic sharing of information such as contacts or be more advanced using gestures and location data.
 In this thesis I will present a framework that enables these local situations.
 Namely this will include device discovery, device capabilities and direct communication.

 # Related Work